clarayuki/Recipes-Website/README.md

 # Recipes-Website
-A website for showcasing my favorite recipes in brazilian culture (assignment for 'The Odin Project')
+A website for showcasing my favorite recipes in Japanese culture (assignment for 'The Odin Project')